-With a newly expanded space at its Walnut Street location, a totally hopping baking facility on Label Street, and a must-visit spot within the Montclair Public Library, it’s safe to say that the Montclair Bread Company is an integral part of the Montclair community.
-And then there’s the farmers market—where it all started (in Montclair, at least) for Rachel Crampsey, head baker.
-The Montclair Bread Company team maintains a full calendar of classes, camps, parties, and a running club.
+An integral part of the Montclair community, the Montclair Bread Company maintains a full calendar of classes, camps, parties, and a running club.
 (You’d think the place were fueled by doughnuts or something.)
-Crampsey shared a recent Monday morning with Jersey Bites, and it was the best possible way to start the week, as we discussed everything from coffee to community to the Culinary Institute of America.
+Crampsey sat down with Jersey Bites to discuss everything from coffee to community to the Culinary Institute of America.

 JERSEY BITES: What is your earliest food memory?